mahdipedro/mahdipedro.github.io/_teaching/Health_informatics.md

 Stress detection using GSR sensor

-Heart rate monitoring for anamoly detection using PPG and ECG signals
+Heart rate monitoring for anomaly detection using PPG and ECG signals

 Food detection using RGB camera